shihjen/CNN_Ocular_Disorders/README.md

   In Singapore, around 10% of the population is affected by glaucoma, with up to 50% of these cases remaining undiagnosed<sup>3</sup>.
   Globally, approximately 35.4% of individuals with diabetes develop diabetic retinopathy (DR), with about one-third of these cases advancing to vision-threatening stages<sup>4</sup>.
   In Singapore, diabetes is an increasing public health concern, affecting roughly 1 in 12 people between 18 and 69 years of age—over 400,000 individuals in total<sup>5</sup>.
-  Diabetic retinopathy is the most prevalent microvascular complication of diabetes, emphasizing the urgent need for effective screening and management.
+  DR is the most prevalent microvascular complication of diabetes, emphasizing the urgent need for effective screening and management.
   Prevalence rates for DR and vision-threatening DR in Singapore are particularly high compared to other Asian countries, at 33.9% and 8.9%, respectively<sup>4</sup>.

   The economic impact of visual impairment is profound, with an estimated annual productivity loss of about $411 billion globally<sup>1</sup>.
-  The integration of deep learning (DL) techniques in medical imaging has transformed diagnosis and disease management.
+  The integration of deep learning techniques in medical imaging has transformed diagnosis and disease management.
   Deep learning algorithms have shown promise in diagnosing major eye disorders, including diabetic retinopathy, cataracts, glaucoma, and age-related macular degeneration<sup>6,7,8</sup>.
   These algorithms can analyze vast amounts of imaging data to identify patterns indicative of disease progression, thereby supporting ophthalmologists in making informed decisions.
 </p>

 ### Objective
+---

 <p>
   To develop an algorithm that accurately distinguishes diabetic retinopathy, glaucoma, and cataracts from normal eye images using a deep learning approach.